tombenj/smart-recent-posts-widget/readme.txt

 == Description ==

 **Smart recent posts widget** will enable a flexible and highly customizable recent posts widget.
 Allows you to display a list of the most recent posts with thumbnail, excerpt, date, author, comment count also you can display it from all or specific or multiple categories or tags, post types and much more!
-It is also support [Page Builder by Siteorigin](http://wordpress.org/plugins/siteorigin-panels/).
+It is also support **Page Builder by Siteorigin**.

-Please check the plugin page: [https://satrya.me/portfolio/smart-recent-posts-widget/](https://satrya.me/portfolio/smart-recent-posts-widget/)

 = Install, Activate the widget, Done! =
 Using the widget is super easy with clear inline information.
 It provides a lot of options to fit your needs, need more option?
 Please ask on **Support** forum.